Hunting Skills

 “Arjumand?”
 Nur Mahal asked, “I received her letter a few days back and...”

-“You are not afraid about his liking for his Begum, you are scared he doesn’t like Arjumand anymore.”
+“You are not afraid of his liking for his Begum, you are scared he doesn’t like Arjumand anymore.”
 She said.

 “Isn’t it the same thing?”
 Asaf Khan frowned.
 Nur Mahal shook her head.

 “The Padshah likes Jagat Gossain Begum more than a lot of others.
-He cares for Sahila Begum or the late Shah Begum perhaps more than he ever cared even for his children.
+He cares for Sahila Begum or the late Shah Begum, perhaps more than he ever cared for his children.
 But...”
 Nur Mahal looked at her brother “He loves me.”

-Jahangir smiled when Nur Mahal suggested that she desired to supervise the royal wedding of Shehzaade Khurram with Arjumand when they would get back.
+Jahangir smiled when Nur Mahal suggested that she desired to supervise the royal wedding of Shehzaade Khurram with Arjumand when they got back.

-“After asking Sultana Begum of course.”
-Nur Mahal sipped at her wine cup as she spoke “But I will like to host the feasts and...take care of all the preparations.”
+“After asking Sultana Begum, of course.”
+Nur Mahal sipped at her wine cup as she spoke, “But I would like to host the feasts and...take care of all the preparations.”

 “I will make sure the wedding is arranged soon.
 I will write to Shehzaade Khurram asking him about the status of his expeditions.”
 Jahangir’s words made Nur Mahal share a glance with her brother.
 Asaf Khan had a sign of relief across his face.